Park Güell in Barcelona | UNESCO World Heritage Site

 1. Park Güell is a public park located in the district of Gracia, Barcelona, which is on a hillside above the city.

-2. UNESCO declared the Park a World Heritage Site under “Works of Antoni Gaudí” in 1984.
+2. In 1984, UNESCO has declared the Park a World Heritage Site under “Works of Antoni Gaudí”, along with Palau Güell and Sagrada Familia.

-3. Park Qüell has one of the largest green spaces in Barcelona, with more than 17 hectares of natural space for a diversity of species.
+3. One of the largest green spaces in Barcelona, with more than 17 hectares of natural space for a diversity of species.

 4. About 90% of the area is accessible free of charge to all people, only the restricted area is not.

-5. Park Qüell is named after Eusebi Güell, who was a wealthy Catalonian entrepreneur and also a close friend of Gaudí.
-He commissioned Antonio Gaudi to design Park Qüell
+5. Park is named after Eusebi Güell, who was a wealthy Catalonian entrepreneur and also a close friend of Gaudí.
+He commissioned Antonio Gaudi to design Park Qüell.

 6. Park Güell was originally trying to develop into a high-end residential park of sixty single-family residences in the land covered by trees called “El Carmel.”.
 The project later became a commercial failure; the real estate’s development plan was too ambitious and expensive.
 In 1914, the beginning of the First World War ended Gaudí’s work.